Pawan2061/Pawan2061/README.md

 # About
 Hi there!
 I'm Pawan, a Full stack developer passionate about building robust and efficient applications.
-I'm currently immersed in learning CI/CD genkins.
+I'm currently immersed in learning CI/CD Jenkins.

 ## Skills
 - Backend Development: I possess a strong foundation in backend development, with knowldege of designing and implementing scalable and reliable systems.